Brian Baird

-After leaving the U.S. House of Representatives, he served as the president of Antioch University Seattle from 2011 to 2015.
+After leaving Congress, he served as the president of Antioch University Seattle from 2011 to 2015.

 Early life and education

-Baird was born in Chama, New Mexico, to Edith S. and William N. ("Bill") Baird, a town councilman and mayor.
+Baird was born in Chama, New Mexico, to Edith Shaw and William Norton "Bill" Baird, a town councilman and mayor.
+His younger sister is actress Maggie Baird.

 He received his Bachelor of Science degree from the University of Utah, graduating Phi Beta Kappa in 1977, and his Master of Science degree and PhD in clinical psychology from the University of Wyoming.

 Career

 He is the former chairman of the Department of Psychology at Pacific Lutheran University in Tacoma, Washington, and a licensed clinical psychologist.
 He has published several journal articles and three books.
 He regularly teaches professional development courses to attorneys and judges on communications, ethics and the psychology of persuasion.
 Baird is a member of the ReFormers Caucus of Issue One.